MattMcMurray/Gradr/README.md

     - run `sudo node main.js --fill_database` to prepopulate (keep server running until tests finished)
     - run `nightwatch`
     - Google Chrome will open and close multiple times while tests run
-- Two test accounts that have "matched" with each other are live on the server
-    - test_user_1 and test_user_2 are the usernames
-    - **(NEW)** a third account has been added to demonstrate rejections: test_user_3
-    - passwords are same as usernames
 - Running Android Unit Tests
  - Go into Android Studio and load the project.
  - Click on Run>Edit Configurations